Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

        Ok(A::accept())
    }

-Our definition is almost of how to insert GTU is almost done, but one important detail is missing.
+Our definition of how to insert GTU is almost done, but one important detail is missing.
 If we were to send some amount of GTU to the current definition, it would reject before even running our code.
 This is a safety feature of |concordium-std|, which assumes by default that function defined using |init| and |receive| are not to accept any non-zero amount of GTU.

-The reason for this behavior; is to reduce the risk of creating a smart contract accepting GTU without functionality for retrieving the GTU of the smart contract.
-A smart contract without a way to extract GTU, should be sure not to accept any non-zero amount of GTU, since these GTU would be lost forever.
+The reason for this behavior is to reduce the risk of creating a smart contract accepting GTU without functionality for retrieving the GTU of the smart contract.
+A smart contract without a way to extract GTU, should be sure not to accept any non-zero amount of GTU, since these GTU would be *inaccessible forever*.

 Our piggy bank is gonna have a way to retrieve GTU, so we can disable this by adding the ``payable`` attribute to the |receive| macro, which will allow the